Ans Westra

 Anna Jacoba Westra CNZM (28 April 1936 – 26 February 2023), known as Ans Westra, was a Dutch-born New Zealand photographer, well known for her depictions of Māori life in the 20th century.
 Her prominence as an artist was amplified by her controversial 1964 children's book Washday at the Pa.

-Early life
+Early life and education

 Westra was born in 1936 in Leiden, Netherlands, the only child of Pieter Hein Westra and Hendrika Christina van Doorn.

 In 1953, Westra moved to Rotterdam and began study at the Industrieschool voor Meisjes.
 She graduated in 1957 with a diploma in arts and craft teaching, specialising in artistic needlework, and the same year, she left the Netherlands for New Zealand.
 She became a naturalised New Zealand citizen in 1963.

 Career

 Initial interest in photography and move to New Zealand

 Westra first encountered photography as a teenager through her stepfather.
 In 1956 she was inspired by a visit to the international exhibition The Family of Man in Amsterdam, together with the 1955 book by Johan van der Keuken, Wij Zijn 17 (We Are Seventeen) which depicted the lives of post-war Dutch teenagers.
 She began saving money so that she could purchase a high-end Rolleiflex camera, which she used for many years after.

 In 1957, age 21, Westra travelled to New Zealand to visit her father who had already moved to the country.
 She stayed in Auckland and worked for eight months at Crown Lynn Potteries; she later returned to take photographs of the factory in 1963.